seerat-sawhney/cst8919lab3grafana/README.md

 **Note:** Due to Entra ID issues, the data source is not fully functional.
 Further troubleshooting on Azure IAM permissions may be required.

+## Conclusion

+Successfully setting up Grafana on an Azure-hosted Ubuntu virtual machine enables real-time monitoring of system performance using Azure Monitor.
+By configuring inbound security rules and addressing authentication challenges, the system is now accessible for further customization and expansion.
+While some challenges, such as Entra ID authentication issues, persist, future improvements can focus on refining IAM role assignments and troubleshooting Azure permissions.
+This setup serves as a foundation for advanced monitoring solutions, ensuring better visibility and performance management for cloud-based infrastructure.